Eureka Stockade (1949 film): Casting

 In late October 1947 Watt announced the cast, after a reported 150 screen tests, 200 auditions and 250 interviews: the leads would be played by Rafferty and Jane Barrett of England; Jack Lambert, Gordon Jackson and Peter Illing would be imported from England for support roles; Australians in the cast would be Grant Taylor (Milne), Peter Finch (Humfray), John Cazabon (newspaper editor), John Fegan (Hayes), Sydney Loder (Vern), Kevin Brennan (Black), Paul Delmar (Ross), John Wiltshire (Father Smythe), Al Thomas (Scobie), Marshall Crosby (postmaster Sullivan), Ron Whelan (hotel keeper Bentley), Nigel Lovell (Capt.
 Wise), Alex.
 Cann (McGill), Leigh O'Malley (Nelson), along with a thousand extras.
 Parts which remained to be cast included Mrs Bentley and Sir Charles Hotham.
 Nick Yardley, who was in Bush Christmas, was among several children cast.

 In November 1947 Peter Illing, Jack Lambert and Gordon Jackson left England for Australia to play roles.
 They were accompanied by screen tests for the one remaining role to be cast out of England, the part of Sir Charles Hotham.
 A few days later, Harry Watt cabled his approval over the casting of Guy Rolfe as Hotham.
-In January 1948 Ealing announced that Guy Rolfe would be unable to go to Australia due to medical reasons.
+In January 1948 Ealing announced that Guy Rolfe would be unable to go to Australia for medical reasons.
 Jane Barrett flew out to Australia in January 1948.
 She was signed under contract to ABC radio to perform in some plays.

 Production was threatened when Actor's Equity placed a black ban on film contracts issued by Ealing Studios, Columbia Pictures Ltd. and Charles Chavel.
 However this issue was resolved.